Your Rights Under ERISA

 - You may request a statement of your vested benefits under the Boston University Retirement Plan and the Supplemental Retirement & Savings Plan.
 This statement will be given to you free of charge and may be requested once each year.

-- You have a right to receive a copy of any material change to a plan within 210 days of the plan year in which the change is adopted.
+- You have a right to receive a copy of any material change to a plan within 210 days of the plan year in which the change is adopted, unless earlier notice is required by law.

 Besides giving you certain rights as a participant, ERISA places certain duties upon the people who are responsible for the management of the above-mentioned plans.
 These people are called “fiduciaries” under the law, and they have the duty to act prudently and in your best interests.

-Under ERISA, no one may fire you or discriminate against you to prevent you from obtaining your benefit rights.
+Under ERISA, no one may fire you or discriminate against you to prevent you from obtaining a plan benefit or exercising your rights under ERISA.

 If your claim for a benefit is denied, in whole or in part, you must receive a written explanation of the reason for the denial.
-You have the right to have the University review and reconsider your claim.
+You have a right to obtain copies, without charge, of documents relating to the decision, and to appeal any denial all within certain time schedules.

 Under ERISA, there are steps you can take to enforce your rights.
 For instance, if you request materials from the plan and do not receive them within 30 days, you may file suit in a federal court.
 In such case, the court may require the plan administrator to provide the materials and pay you up to $110 for each day’s delay until you receive the materials, unless the materials were not sent for reasons beyond the administrator’s control.